EulerDisciple/vtm_descent_repo/scenarios/01_Last_Light/01_last_light.md

 ### 🩸 End Condition: The Embrace

-Regardless of player choices, this scenario **must end with the Embrace**.
+Regardless of player choices, this scenario **must end with the Embrace and will not end until the embrace occurs**.
 Resistance should enhance tragedy, not avoid transformation.

 ---